-The age old tradition of arguing over wither this dish called “stuffing” or “dressing”, let me settle it now and forever.
+The age-old tradition of arguing over wither this dish called “stuffing” or “dressing”, let me settle it now and forever.
 Like my grandmother always said if it’s in a dish on the side of the turkey it’s dressing and if it’s in the bird then it’s stuffing.
 OK cool, now that that’s settled can we argue the fact stuffing is gross?
-Reason one, you have to take this perfect side dish and put it into raw turkey.
+Reason one, you have to take this perfect side dish and put it into the raw turkey.
 Reason two, stuffing the turkey makes it longer to cook which then drys out the breasts (which is probably why I grew up a dark meat girl).
-Reason three (which is a two parter), in theory the idea of the turkey juices being absorbed into the dried bread sounds appealing but two things happen there.
-One (3.1) raw turkey juices being absorbed how do you know that all the parts of that that could make you sick cook out?
-Yes you could temp the center of the stuffing to make sure it’s cooked enough (165˚) but see reason two for why that’s not great.
+Reason three (which is a two-parter), in theory, the idea of the turkey juices being absorbed into the dried bread sounds appealing but two things happen there.
+One (3.1) raw turkey juices being absorbed how do you know that all the parts of that that could make you sick cookout?
+Yes, you could temp the center of the stuffing to make sure it’s cooked enough (165˚) but see reason two for why that’s not great.
 Two (3.1) if the stuffing is absorbing the juices, what’s left for gravy?
-The only thing that belongs inside are aromatics, like onions, garlic, lemon, sage, thyme, rosemary, almost anything but stuffing.
+The only thing that belongs inside is aromatics, like onions, garlic, lemon, sage, thyme, rosemary, almost anything but stuffing.

 - 12oz bag of Sourdough Bread Cubes

 - 3 stocks of Celery, diced